PierreSenellart/provsql/doc/source/user/probabilities.rst

 utility networks, workflow graphs…).

 The interface is an ordinary recursive reachability query.
-Under ``provsql.provenance = 'boolean'`` (the construction computes the Boolean function of the lineage, so it lives in the same regime that already governs recursion on cyclic data), the query rewriter recognises the shape
+Under ``provsql.provenance = 'absorptive'`` or ``'boolean'`` (the compiled circuit is the exact Boolean function of the lineage but only the *absorptive quotient* of the infinite recursive semiring provenance, so it lives in the same regime that already governs recursion on cyclic data; see :ref:`provsql-provenance-class`), the query rewriter recognises the shape

 .. code-block:: postgresql

-    SET provsql.provenance = 'boolean';
+    SET provsql.provenance = 'absorptive';

     WITH RECURSIVE reach(node) AS (
         SELECT 1                                  -- the source vertex